Ghost (Justin Bieber song)

 "Ghost" is a song by Canadian singer Justin Bieber.
-It was sent to French radio stations through Universal Music Group on September 10, 2021, as the sixth and final single from his sixth studio album, Justice.
-Jon Bellion wrote the song with Bieber and produced it with the Monsters & Strangerz (Jordan K. Johnson and Stefan Johnson), alongside Michael Pollack.
-Commercially, "Ghost" reached number one in Malaysia and Singapore and charted within the top ten in Canada, Indonesia, Ireland, Lebanon, the Philippines, and the United States.
+It was sent to French radio stations through Universal Music Group as the sixth and final single from his sixth studio album, Justice, on September 10, 2021.
+Bieber wrote the song with Jon Bellion and the Monsters & Strangerz (Jordan K. Johnson and Stefan Johnson), alongside Michael Pollack.
+An uptempo pop rock and synth-pop ballad with influences from grime, EDM, and drum and bass, the song combines folky acoustic guitar, intricate programmed drums, and shimmering EDM synthesizers.
+Producing a sound that leans into adult contemporary, Bieber lyrically explores the grief and longing from the absence of a loved one.

+"Ghost" received critical acclaim as a standout track on Justice, praised for its emotional depth, powerful instrumentation, and unique production that balances themes of grief, hope, and lasting love.
+While some critics found it less impactful, its lyrical quality and vocal performance were widely celebrated.
+Commercially, it reached number one in Malaysia and Singapore and charted within the top ten in Canada, Indonesia, Ireland, Lebanon, the Philippines, and the United States.

 Background

 Bieber explained that his objective with the creation of "Ghost" was to "make people feel like there is hope and that the trauma and the hurt that you feel isn't gonna last forever".
 In a Zoom playback of Justice, he acknowledged that 2020 "has been a really challenging year where we've lost loved ones and relationships" during the COVID-19 pandemic.
 Bieber went on to say that the song's hook "works for this quarantine situation" since "we're not relating and connecting in the same way", which in turn "has allowed us to only really have these memories".
 On February 20, 2022, American singer-songwriter Jon Bellion, who was involved in the songwriting and production of "Ghost", also explained through a tweet that he wrote the song about his late grandmother.